zachmccabe/zachmccabe.github.io/_travel/timezones.md

 Do what you have to do to get yourself on Mars Time.

-I buy the cheapest knockoff Rolex I can find and it keeps me on schedule.
-(The watch is *so* cheap it stops working almost immediately after I buy it.)
-But I still remember to touch base with my client from the China-Myanmar border.
-I remember to text my girlfriend from the Mexico-US border.
-Having this silly bauble banging around on my wrist is a good way to remember the stuff that matters.
+I buy a cheap watch from a street market.
+Is it supposed to look like a Rolex?
+It's so cheap it stops working almost immediately after I buy it.
+Broken or not, I wear it on a few trips.
+Having this silly thing jangle around on my wrist is a good way to remember the stuff that matters.

+I remember to call my client and give her a project update: UTC +8.

+I remember to text my girlfriend, after work and before bed: UTC -4.

-All this assumes there is a signal.
+(All this assumes there is a signal.
 Obviously, there is not always a signal.
-Plan for that.
+Make a plan -- or a backup plan -- and share it with your contact in advance.
+It can save you both some unnecessary stress later on.)

 It's the social signaling that often takes the most effort.
-Especially when you're tired and everything *feels* far away, it can be hard to know what to say.
+Especially when you're tired and everything feels far away, it can be hard to know what to say.

 Lately, I've been trying to use cues, tiny scripts, to keep the conversation on track.
 The "vibe check" is one I've been using a lot.
 If something wild is happening, like a natural disaster or human-inspired fuckery, I will just address it right away: